AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-13-kyoto-japan.md

 ![Kennin-ji Temple]({{ "assets/kyoto-japan/kennin-ji.jpg" | absolute_url }})
 > Who knew a pile of rocks could be so mesmerizing?

 And that’s most of it!
 I did other things here and there while visiting Kyoto, including a day trip to [Nara]({{ site.baseurl }}{% post_url 2019-08-14-nara-japan %}), but I won’t go into all the little details here.
-Instead, you can check out my experiences in Nara, or move ahead to the last city on my Japan itinerary - Osaka! (coming soon)
+Instead, you can check out my experiences in Nara, or move ahead to the last city on my Japan itinerary - [Osaka!]({{ site.baseurl }}{% post_url 2019-08-15-osaka-japan %})

 > Want more?
 Check out an overview of my Japan trip [here!]({{ site.baseurl }}{% post_url 2019-08-07-japan-land-of-the-rising-sun %})